benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

     > Note: Remember, same caveat here as with Visit Participation: you can’t sum these up, as the same order is attributed to multiple Marketing Channels in Participation models.

-## Exercise 2.3: Analyze How Channels “Assist” Conversions
+## Analyze How Channels “Assist” Conversions

 So, you see here that Print ads are doing a great job of contributing to Online Orders.
 Let’s get into the Calculated Metric Builder and play around with attribution modeling, to create a metric that lets us see the total number of Online Orders that each channel participated in but was not the last touch for (AKA “assists”).
 We’re also going to dip our feet into Attribution IQ, a feature in Analysis Workspace that allows for advanced attribution modeling.
 We’ve included more information on this in the Next Steps section below.